henriquesimoes/humpback/solutions/README.md

 # Solutions

-In this folder are the solutions' source codes cloned from their original repositories.
-Check out the corresponding `README.md` files to find the repository link or see the sections below.
+In this folder we have the solutions' source codes cloned from their original repositories.
+Check out the corresponding `README.md` files to find the repository link or read the sections below.

-Since some changes have been made to allow the usage of the data we have filtered (see [test sets description](../test/README.md)), some changes were made to solution source codes in their corresponding branches.
+Due to our dataset correction procedure (see [test sets description](../test/README.md)), some changes were made in the solution branches.
 Thus, we will describe here how to run the adapted solutions using [Docker][docker].
-In our experiments, we used [`ufoym/deepo:all-py36-cu101`][deepo] Docker image, as it is already configured with commonly used Deep Learning packages and to use NVIDIA GPUs.
+In our experiments, we used the [`ufoym/deepo:all-py36-cu101`][deepo] Docker image, as it is already configured with commonly used Deep Learning packages, and knows how to use NVIDIA GPUs.

 An important note is that all solution codes are configured to always use GPUs.